langfuse/langfuse/CONTRIBUTING.md

 ## Commit messages

-On the ﻿main branch, we adhere to the best practices of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+On the main branch, we adhere to the best practices of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 All pull requests and branches are squash-merged to maintain a clean and readable history.
 This approach ensures the addition of a conventional commit message when merging contributions.

+## CI/CD

+We use GitHub Actions for CI/CD, the configuration is in [`.github/workflows/pipeline.yml`](.github/workflows/pipeline.yml)

+CI on `main` and `pull_request`

+- Check Linting
+- E2E test of API using Jest
+- E2E tests of UI using Playwright

+CD on `main`

+- Publish Docker image to GitHub Packages if CI passes

 ## License